OpenGrabeso/intellij-private-plugin-auth/README.md

   Download the [latest release](https://github.com/OpenGrabeso/intellij-private-plugin-auth/releases/latest) and install it manually using
   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>

+## Security

+The plugin detects URLs which reside on github.com domain or subdomains.
+The typical use is with https://api.github.com/repos, but any other github.com URL which is able to serve a content and accepts Authorization Bearer headers will do.

+The URLs are detected against regex `^https://([^/]*[.@])?github\.com/`.
+This makes sure the token is not added to request made against any other repositories.
+Yet be carful and add any custom repository domain with a due diligence.

+## Privacy / user data policy

+The GitHub tokens are just added to the headers.
+They are never stored or logged by the plugin and are not sent to any other servers.

 ---
 Plugin based on the [IntelliJ Platform Plugin Template][template].